 I realized that it's one thing to know information about what the body needs for health, it's another thing entirely to actually feed a family and apply all that knowledge.

-And more than that, it's one thing to know how to support and change our own health, it's another thing entirely to try to change the health of another person (especially one we love with the deepest kind of intensity but who has food sensitivities, picky or aggressive behaviour, or who can't sit down to get a bite in!)
+And more than that, it's one thing to know how to support and change our own health, it's another thing entirely to try to change the health of another person (especially one we love with the deepest kind of intensity but who has food sensitivities, picky or aggressive behavior, or who can't sit down to get a bite in!)

 Add in sleep deprivation, stress, and the pace of daily living and it's enough to throw even superheros over the edge!

 So I set my mind to simplifying the job of keeping a family healthy.

 I discovered that the key to worrying less and staying focused on what's most important is to focus on the factors that support Resilient Health.

 So I set my sights on developing a process to help parents do this.

 The process for Raising Resilience I outline in my book is a two-step process: we need to identify and remove stressors and barriers and we need to feed in a way that deeply nourishes our natural processes of self regulation.

 There are 4 Pillars to this process.
 I call them The Pillars Of Resilient Health™.